Blog updated on November 22, 2021

 - Get ready to spend.
 Conversations and meetings are futile if they are not backed by funding, and only when numbers are announced will we be able to truly evaluate Canada’s transition plan.

-- Ensure collaboration and transparency in said collaboration between the various Ministries involved, from Natural Resources to Labour and Crown-Indigenous relations.
+- Create a new federal authority which would ensure collaboration and transparency in said collaboration between the various Ministries involved, from Natural Resources to Labour and Crown-Indigenous relations.
+The Federal authority would also coordinate conversations between all levels of government, including Provinces, Municipalities and First Nations governments.

 - Include in every piece of climate legislation provisions related to the transition for workers of the impacted sectors.

-Canada’s economic transition must be approached as a coherent, large-scale, transformational strategy, that simultaneously rights past wrongs, avoids creating new harm, and enables us to achieve our economic and environmental goals.
+Canada’s economic transition must be approached as a coherent, large-scale, transformational strategy, that simultaneously rights the wrongs of the past, avoids creating new harm, and enables us to achieve our economic and environmental goals.
 This will be no easy feat, but we have bright minds and many willing folks on our side.
 We are only lacking true leadership.